awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 #### Other services with fully configured and ready\-to\-use rotation support<a name="other-with-full-rotation-support"></a>

-You can also choose to enable rotation on the following services, fully supported with AWS written and tested Lambda rotation function templates, and full configuration of the rotation process:
+You can also choose to enable rotation on the following services, fully supported with AWS written and tested Lambda rotation function templates, and full configuration of the rotation process:<a name="other-supported-list"></a>
 + Amazon DocumentDB
 + Amazon Redshift